lingo/inkscape_onionskin/README.md

 ## Add frame plugin

 This is a shortcut plugin to duplicate the topmost layer of your document, increment it's label (assuming it's a frame number), and setup onion-skinning.

+## Preview plugin
+This works in conjunction with the [**inkscape_reanimator**](http://github.com/lingo/inkscape_reanimator) program.
+The idea is to be able to preview your animation in progress via this program.
+However, this is all in very early development.
+Any comments or problems, please post to the [Issues page](https://github.com/lingo/inkscape_reanimator/issues).
+This plugin will temporarily show and make opaque all layers except those you have marked using the plugin below.

+## Set preview attributes plugin
+This works with the Preview plugin.
+The idea is that you can set a certain layer (or layers) to be a background for your animation.
+The inkscape_reanimator will respect this and maintain this layer visible while animating the other layers.
+You may also set a layer as invisible for the animation and the inkscape_reanimator will keep it hidden.

 ## Keyboard shortcuts